 King pushed for higher fees for women athletes, which led firms like Philip Morris and Virginia Slims to sponsor women's tournaments.
-When she won the U.S. Open in 1972, she received \$15,000 less than did the men's winner, lile Nastase.
+When she won the U.S. Open in 1972, she received \$15,000 less than did the men's winner, Ilie Nastase.
 She threatened to boycott the 1973 U.S. Open if it did not equalize prize money between women and men athletes.
 The tournament agreed to do so, setting a precedent.

 In 1974 she was one of the founders and the first president of the Women's Tennis Association.
-That year, with support from Gloria Steinem and Ms., King also founded womenSports magazine and the Women's Sports Foundation.
+That year, with support from Gloria Steinem and Ms., King also foundedwomenSports magazine and the Women's Sports Foundation.
 With King's backing, the magazine and foundation became powerful voices for women in sports.

 The foundation has helped women athletes obtain college scholarships, and it began its own grants programs to support summer camps and fund traveling and training scholarships for promising young female athletes.
 The foundation has played an important role in using Title IX to push for greater equality in athletic opportunities for men and women.
-Although women athletes still get fewer teams, fewer scholarships, and lower budgets than their male counterparts, since Title IX's passage, female athletic participation has increased by 904 percent at the high school level and by 456 percent at the college level.
+Although women athletes still get fewer teams, fewer scholarships, and lower budgets than their male counterparts, since Title IX's passage, female athletic participation increased by 560% at the college level and 990% in high schools, demonstrating that it was lack of opportunity - not lack of interest - that kept females out of high school and college athletics for so many years.